bixb922/crank-organ/doc-software/README.md

 ## Installation instructions

 To install MicroPython on the ESP32-S3 N8R8 or N16R8 please see https://micropython.org/download/ESP32_GENERIC_S3/ section "Firmware (Support for Octal-SPIRAM)".
 Download the latest .bin file and use the esptool.py command line provided on the page.
-Version 1.24 is fine.
+Version 1.24 or 1.25 are fine.
+Don't use version 1.26 nor 1.27 until the MicroPython team solves these problems.
+(This kind of problem is rather unusual, MicroPython is very stable)

 To change the flash size from the standard 8Mb to 16Mb use this tool: https://github.com/glenn20/mp-image-tool-esp32.
 If you use this tool, you don't need ```esptool.py```, and the tool alters the .bin image to recognize the 16Mb and can even load the altered image to the microcontroller.
 See here: https://github.com/bixb922/crank-organ/discussions/3 or read the documentation at the respository for mp-image-tool-esp32.

 You can use the mpremote utility to verify over a USB cable that MicroPython is working, see https://docs.micropython.org/en/latest/reference/mpremote.html.
-Run mpremote on the command line and you should get the >>> prompt (also called "REPL prompt").
+Run mpremote on the command line and you should get the ```>>>``` prompt (also called "REPL prompt").

 Copy the software repository with ```git clone https://github.com/bixb922/crank-organ``` to the hard drive of your PC.

 No other prerrequisite libraries need to be installed on the microcontroller (former versions required ```aiohttp```, but this is not needed anymore).

-Go to the install folder and execute the commands:
+Go to the ```install``` folder and execute the commands:
 ```
+cd crank-organ/install
 mpremote run install_software.py
 mpremote run install_data.py
 ```